 - Resonance Disorders

-Speech-language pathologists will have experience dealing with all these disorders during their supervised clinical hours in graduate school.
-It is important to learn more about these disorders, so you find the area you’d like to specialize in.
+Speech therapists gain experience with disorders during supervised clinical hours in graduate school.
+It is essential to learn more about disorders before choosing a specialty.

 The Praxis examinations cover the following topics: